Crockpot Sausage, Beans, and Greens

 Beans are high in fiber, so the net carbs of this recipe are possibly not as high as you might imagine.
 But if you’d like to make it lower in carbs, just double the sausage and greens and use a lot less beans for a lower-carb version that will still be delicious!

-How to Make Crockpot Sausage, Beans, and Greens:
+How to make this Crockpot Sausage, Beans, and Greens:

 (Scroll down for complete recipe with nutritional information.)

-- Soak dried beans overnight, then drain, add fresh water, garlic powder, and onion powder, and simmer on low heat until beans are soft.
+- Soak dried beans overnight, then drain, add fresh water, Garlic Powder (affiliate link), and Onion Powder (affiliate link), and simmer on low heat until beans are soft.
 Cooking time will depend on how fresh the beans are, but probably 30-45 minutes for most beans.
 You can also cook the beans in the crockpot or Instant Pot if you prefer.

 - You can use two cans of canned beans, but soaked and cooked dried beans are much better.